nannou-org/nannou/guide/src/developer_reference.md

 # Developer Reference

 The following diagrams are made to visualize the architecture of Nannou.
-These are created using the C4 diagram  (see: https://www.c4model.com) with Graphor (see: https://gaphor.org), for which the source is included in (./diagrams/nannou.gaphor).
+These are created using the C4 diagram standard (see: https://www.c4model.com) with Graphor (see: https://gaphor.org), for which the source is included in (./diagrams/nannou.gaphor).

 ## Assistive tooling
 While developing with Nannou, the following tooling is available: